the-vegetarian-vampire/Smart-Contract-Resources/README.md

  `Aave` - decentralised non-custodial liquidity market protocol where users can participate as suppliers or borrowers.
 Suppliers provide liquidity to the market to earn a passive income, while borrowers are able to borrow in an overcollateralised (perpetually) or undercollateralised (one-block liquidity) fashion; Stani Kulechov [interview](https://www.youtube.com/watch?v=PA9QrrH-ze0) by Haseeb Qureshi -- [Aave website](https://app.aave.com/)

-`ABI` - application binary interface specifies set of functions that can be accessed outside of smart contract; similar to a JSON; Abi.encodePacked - breaks down, via [cheatsheet](https://docs.soliditylang.org/en/latest/cheatsheet.html); [Abi.decode](https://youtu.be/gyMwXuJrbJQ?list=PLQj6KMbjsRt7ft3xEtU8WhkK5-TsxDplY&t=81282)
+`ABI` - application binary interface specifies set of functions that can be accessed outside of smart contract; similar to a JSON; Abi.encodePacked - breaks down, via [cheatsheet](https://docs.soliditylang.org/en/latest/cheatsheet.html); [Abi.decode](https://youtu.be/gyMwXuJrbJQ?list=PLQj6KMbjsRt7ft3xEtU8WhkK5-TsxDplY&t=81282); Great Patrick Collins section [22:16:31](https://youtu.be/gyMwXuJrbJQ?list=PLQj6KMbjsRt7ft3xEtU8WhkK5-TsxDplY&t=80191)

 `address` - (Ethereum; other blockchains will be different) 42-character hexadecimal address derived from the last 20 bytes of the public key controlling the account with 0x appended in front `0x0cE446255506E92DF41614C46F1d6df9Cc969183`